In search of safety: teaching about Europe's refugee crisis

 - Guidance to help teachers prepare for potential discussions on complex and sensitive issues.

 In addition to the full education pack, we have also created a number of accompanying resources.
-You can also find links to refugee crisis resources on our useful links page.

 We are in the midst of a refugee and migrant crisis in Europe.
 Children are affected directly and indirectly.
 This resource seeks to help you explore this important and complex subject with children and young people within a children’s rights framework.